sttp/Specification/Output/README.md

 The most common Internet protocol, TCP/IP, creates an index for each of the network packets being sent for a frame of data and verifies that each are successfully delivered, retransmitting packets as many times as needed in the case of loss.
 This functionality is the basis for TCP being considered a _reliable_ data transmission protocol.

 Since each packet of data for the transmitted frame is sequentially ordered, TCP is able to fully reconstruct and deliver the original frame once all the packets have arrived.
-However, for very large frames of data this causes TCP to suffer from the same kinds impacts on memory allocation and computational burden as the aforementioned serialization technologies, i.e., Protocol Buffers and Thrift.
+However, for very large frames of data this causes TCP to suffer from the same kinds of impacts on memory allocation and computational burden as the aforementioned serialization technologies, i.e., Protocol Buffers and Thrift.
 The unique distinction for IP based protocols is that at some level, these issues also affect every element of the interconnected network infrastructure between the source and sync of the data being exchanged.

-Another critical impact that is unique to TCP is that for data that needs to be delivered in a timely fashion, retransmissions of dropped frames can also cause cumulative time delays <sup>[[13](#user-content-ref13)]</sup>, especially as large data frames are published at rapid frame rates.
+Another critical impact that is unique to TCP is that for data that needs to be delivered in a timely fashion, retransmissions of dropped packets can also cause cumulative time delays <sup>[[13](#user-content-ref13)]</sup>, especially as large data frames are published at rapid rates.
 Time delays are also exacerbated during periods of increased network activity which induces congestion and a higher rate of collisions.

 > :information_source: Synchrophasor data is the source for real-time visualization and analysis tools which are used to operate the bulk electric system (BES).
 This real-time data is required to be accurate, dependable and timely in order to be useful for grid operators <sup>[[14](#user-content-ref14)]</sup>.
 Any delays in the delivery of this data could have adverse affects on operational decisions impacting the BES.